Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Discussion -- subradiance in dark matter halos

 Another important property of our darkened atomic hydrogen gas is discussed in Appendix \ref{app:cross_section}.
-There, we calculate the cross-section for high-speed collisions between two two-atom systems (i.e., when the kinetic energy is far greater than the transition excitation energy $\hbar\omega_0$), both being entangled as discussed in Sec.~\ref{sec:entangled state}.
-Interestingly, it is found that in such circumstances the collision cross-section will likely vanish because of destructive interference due to the entangled nature of the states the systems find themselves in after the transient regime.
-Although this analysis needs to be generalized, this result is consistent with astronomical observations of the so-called bullet cluster (with collision speeds on the order of $10^3\,\mathrm{km\,s^{-1}}$) and similar objects \cite{Clowe2006}.
+There, we calculate the cross-section for high-speed collisions (i.e., when the kinetic energy is far greater than the transition excitation energy $\hbar\omega_0$) between two entangled atomic systems such as the ones considered here.
+Interestingly, it is found that in such circumstances the collision cross-section will effectively vanish because of destructive interference due to the entangled nature of the states the systems find themselves in the steady-state, i.e, when the symmetric and ground states are depleted and the bulk of the population resides in the dark edge (see Figure \ref{fig:pop}).
+This result is consistent with astronomical observations of the so-called bullet cluster (with collision speeds on the order of $10^3\,\mathrm{km\,s^{-1}}$) and similar objects \cite{Clowe2006}.
 These observations put a constraint on the ratio of the collision cross-section to the mass of a purported dark matter (point) particle to $\sigma/M\lesssim 1\,\mathrm{cm^2\,g^{-1}}$ \cite{Cirelli2024}.
 Although the corresponding figure for atomic hydrogen is $\sim10^9\,\mathrm{cm^2\,g^{-1}}$, it does not apply in our case.
-Our analysis does not suggest that atomic hydrogen is a dark matter particle, but rather that the cooperative behavior of a large number of entangled hydrogen atoms is consistent with what is expected for dark matter.
-While individual atoms may collide, entangled systems of atoms will be essentially collisionless.
+Our analysis does not suggest that atomic hydrogen is a dark matter particle, but rather that the cooperative quantum optical behaviour of entangled hydrogen gases could account for the non-luminous matter detected in galactic halos, without invoking any new physics beyond well-established quantum electrodynamics applied to the most abundant element in the universe.
+In other words, it is the collective quantum optical state of the gas, not the individual atoms, that we propose as a candidate for the dark matter in galactic halos.
+While individual atoms may collide, entangled systems of atoms will be essentially collision-less.